Brotherhood (Ukrainian political party): History

-After the Orange Revolution, Korchinsky's "Brotherhood" united with the ideologically opposite Progressive Socialist Party of Nataliya Vitrenko and opposed the movement of the new government towards NATO and rapprochement with the USA and the EU.
+After the Orange Revolution, Korchinsky's "Brotherhood" united with the National Bolshevik Progressive Socialist Party of Nataliya Vitrenko and opposed the movement of the new government towards NATO and rapprochement with the USA and the EU.
 According to Korchynskyi, the Party of Regions and the SDPU(o) were to join their newly formed opposition.
 The day before, Korchynskyi also claimed that, in his opinion, Viktor Medvedchuk "will not lay down his arms" and will become one of the leaders of the united opposition under Viktor Yushchenko's presidency.
 After the revolution, representatives of the "Brotherhood" also wrote the phrase "Danilovych, sorry" (Данилович, прости) on the fences of Kyiv next to the address of their website.

+The Brotherhood party passed the lottery for participation in the work of district election commissions in the 2012 election to the Verkhovna Rada of Ukraine.

 At the end of 2017 and in 2018, the party actively blocked the offices of the TV channels "NewsOne" and "ZIK".
 Activists of the "Brotherhood" began a round-the-clock picketing of the ZIK TV channel under the capital's studio in the International Center of Culture and Arts of the Federation of Trade Unions of Ukraine.

-Dmytro Korchynsky wrote on Facebook that his people are starting a 24-hour picketing of ZIK, because he received information that Viktor Medvedchuk was going to buy the TV channel.
+Korchynsky stated that his people are starting a 24-hour picketing of ZIK, because he received information that Medvedchuk was going to buy the TV channel.
 In 2019, the TV channel was bought by Viktor Medvedchuk.

-In May 2021, "Brotherhood" together with other organizations participated in protests demanding the imprisonment of Viktor Medvedchuk and the closure of the TV channels "Akademiya" and "Zdorovya" bought by him.
+In May 2021, "Brotherhood" together with other organizations participated in protests demanding the imprisonment of Medvedchuk and the closure of the TV channels "Akademiya" and "Zdorovya" bought by him.

-According to media reports, members of the eponymous battalion, created on the basis of the "Brotherhood" party, participated in sabotage inside Russia after the start of the Russian invasion of Ukraine.
+According to media reports, members of the Bratstvo Battalion, created on the basis of the "Brotherhood" party, participated in sabotage inside Russia after the start of the full-scale Russian invasion of Ukraine.